Superman and Spider-Man

 Superman and Spider-Man is an intercompany comic book jointly published by DC Comics and Marvel Comics in July 1981.
 Number 28 (and final) in the Marvel Treasury Edition series, it is a sequel to 1976's Superman vs. the Amazing Spider-Man.

 Like the earlier Superman - Spider-Man crossover, the issue is noncanonical, as it assumes that the heroes and their respective cities of residence, Metropolis and New York, exist in the same universe.
 There is one brief reference to the earlier crossover story, when Peter Parker sees Lois Lane in Metropolis and recalls meeting her previously in New York.

+A third and fourth crossover were announced in 2025.
+The third, Superman/Spider-Man will be published by DC on March 26, 2026.
+The fourth, Spider-Man/Superman, was published by Marvel on April 15, 2026.

 Publication history

 Superman vs. the Amazing Spider-Man was a collaboration between the two companies; this second treasury-sized edition was largely the work of Marvel, with DC's approval.
 The first team-up featured the heroes' most popular enemies, Lex Luthor and Doctor Octopus, but with this story writer Jim Shooter clearly sought plot convenience over "rogues gallery" prominence, and chose Doctor Doom (more typically a Fantastic Four villain, though he had occasionally battled Spider-Man and would do so in the future as well) from Marvel, and the Parasite (a Superman foe) from DC.
 The comic also pits Superman against the Hulk for the first time, and Spider-Man against Wonder Woman.

 The book was officially co-written by Shooter and Marv Wolfman, who at the time was writing the popular DC title The New Teen Titans.
 John Buscema penciled the story, and Joe Sinnott inked the main figures.
 The backgrounds were inked by a who's who of contemporary Marvel talent: Terry Austin, Klaus Janson, Bob Layton, Steve Leialoha, Bob McLeod, Al Milgrom, Josef Rubinstein, Walt Simonson, Brett Breeding, and Bob Wiacek.
 The front cover was painted by Bob Larkin from a layout by John Romita Sr.

 Other features of the book include Superman and Spider-Man's origins on the inside front cover, an earlier cover concept on the inside back cover, and house ads for both Marvel and DC.